feeMdj/Bloc_3/README.md

 - Uber Pickups - Unsupervised ML

-1- Walmart : predict weekly sales
+# 1- Walmart : predict weekly sales

 Company's Description 📇
 Walmart Inc. is an American multinational retail corporation that operates a chain of hypermarkets, discount department stores, and grocery stores from the United States, headquartered in Bentonville, Arkansas.
 The company was founded by Sam Walton in 1962.

-Project 🚧
+## Scope of the Project 🚧
 Walmart's marketing service has asked you to build a machine learning model able to estimate the weekly sales in their stores, with the best precision possible on the predictions made.
 Such a model would help them understand better how the sales are influenced by economic indicators, and might be used to plan future marketing campaigns

-Deliverable 📬
-To complete this project, your team should:
+## Steps

-    Create some visualizations
+    - Create some visualizations
-    Train at least one linear regression model on the dataset, that predicts the amount of weekly sales as a function of the other variables
+    - Train at least one linear regression model on the dataset, that predicts the amount of weekly sales as a function of the other variables
-    Assess the performances of the model by using a metric that is relevant for regression problems Interpret the coefficients of the model to identify what features are important for the prediction Train at least one model with regularization (Lasso or Ridge) to reduce overfitting
+    - Assess the performances of the model by using a metric that is relevant for regression problems

-    2- Challenge : predict conversions 🏆🏆
+    - Interpret the coefficients of the model to identify what features are important for the prediction
+    - Train at least one model with regularization (Lasso or Ridge) to reduce overfitting

+# 2- Conversion Rate Challenge: Predict website newsletter conversion

 In this project, you will participate to a machine learning competition like the ones that are organized by https://www.kaggle.com/.
 You will be able to work with jupyter notebooks as usual, but in the end you'll have to submit your model's predictions to your teacher/TA, so your model's performances will be evaluated in an independent way.
 The scores achieved by the different teams will be stored into a leaderboard 🏅🏅
 Description of a machine learning challenge 🚴🚴